 2.3 First Amendment Protection

 The First Amendment to the U.S. Constitution protects a citizen’s right to assemble freely or come together in public.
 This means a defendant can challenge a PC 408 allegation by saying that his acts were protected by the Constitution.
-The defense is valid, though, only if the accused was engaging in a peaceful type of assembly.
+The defense is valid, though, only if the accused was a demonstrator engaging in a peaceful type of assembly.
 If it was unlawful, then, the defendant is guilty under this statute.

 3. What are the penalties for violating PC 408?

 The crime of unlawful assembly is a misdemeanor offense in California.6 A conviction under the statute is punishable by:

 - imprisonment in county jail (as opposed to state prison) for up to six months, and/or

 Note that a judge can award a defendant with misdemeanor (or summary) probation in lieu of jail time.

 4. Can a person get a conviction expunged?

 California criminal law says that a person convicted under this statute can get the conviction expunged.